Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Abstract

 \section{Abstract}

-Repurposing automotive batteries to second-use battery energy storage systems (2-BESS) may have environmental and economic benefits.
-The challenge with second-use batteries is the uncertainty and diversity of the expected packs in terms of their chemistry, capacity and remaining useful life.
-This paper introduces a new strategy to optimize 2-BESS performance despite the diversity or heterogeneity of individual batteries while reducing the cost of power conversion.
-In this paper, the statistical distribution of the power heterogeneity in the supply of batteries is considered when optimizing the choice of power converters and designing the power flow within the battery energy storage system (BESS) to maximize battery utilization.
-By leveraging a new lite-sparse hierarchical partial power processing (LS-HiPPP) approach, we show a hierarchy in partial power processing (PPP) partitions power converters to a) significantly reduce converter ratings, b) process less power to achieve high system efficiency with lower cost (lower efficiency) converters, and c) take advantage of economies of scale by requiring only a minimal number of sets of identical converters.
-The results demonstrate that LS-HiPPP architectures offer the best tradeoff between battery utilization and converter cost and had higher system efficiency than conventional partial power processing (C-PPP) in all cases.
+The growth of electric vehicles (EVs) will be followed by a surge in retired EV batteries, which could be repurposed since they might be having nearly 80\% available capacity.
+Repurposing automotive batteries for second-use battery energy storage systems (2-BESS) has both economical and environmental benefits.
+The challenge with assembling and aggregating second-use batteries to work together in a system is the heterogeneity in their capacity and power limits that can be evolving based on their degrading state of health.
+This paper introduces a new strategy to optimize 2-BESS performance despite the heterogeneity of individual batteries while reducing the cost of power conversion.
+In this paper, the statistical distribution of the power heterogeneity in the supply of batteries is used to optimize the choice of power converters and design the power flow within the battery energy storage system (BESS) to optimize power capability.
+By leveraging a new \mbox{lite-sparse} hierarchical partial power processing (LS\nobreakdash-HiPPP) approach, we study how a hierarchy in partial power processing (PPP) partitions power converters to significantly reduce converter ratings, process less power to achieve high system efficiency with lower cost (lower efficiency) converters, and take advantage of economies of scale by requiring only a minimal number of sets of identical converters.
+Our results demonstrate that LS\nobreakdash-HiPPP architectures offer the best tradeoff between battery utilization and converter cost and have higher system efficiency than conventional partial power processing (C-PPP) in all cases.

 \titlepgskip=-15pt